-All students who desire to live off campus must submit a Commuter Form to the Office of Student Life.
-The form can be found on the Student Life tab of portal.macu.edu, or by emailing studentlife@macu.edu.
+All students who desire to live off campus must submit a Housing Exemption Form to the Office of Residential Housing.
+The form can be found emailing housing@macu.edu.
 If the request is granted, the student will be awarded a commuter status.
-Students should not secure alternative living arrangements prior to written approval from the Office of Student Life.
+Students should not secure alternative living arrangements prior to written approval from the Office of Residential Housing.
 It may take up to two weeks to receive approval.
-Securing a lease or paying a deposit in an off-campus facility before approval to live offcampus is granted will not serve as sufficient grounds for approval to be granted.
+Securing a lease or paying a deposit in an off-campus facility before approval to live off-campus is granted will not serve as sufficient grounds for approval to be granted.
 In a case where the student does not meet the criterion to live off-campus MACU will not be held liable for any housing deposits or costs associated with breaking a lease.

 ^{} Our campus housing is designed for full-time CAS students between the ages of 17 and 26.
-If seeking an exception to this policy, please complete the Special Housing Circumstances Form (available by emailing studentlife@macu.edu).
+If seeking an exception to this policy, please complete the Special Housing Circumstances Form (available by emailing housing@macu.edu).